 How Does Obesity Affect Cancer?

 For both sexes, cancer deaths from esophagus, colon, rectum, liver, pancreas and kidney were increased.
-Hodgkin’s lymphoma and multiple myeloma also took a toll on obese men and women.
+Hodgkin’s lymphoma and multiple myeloma also took a toll on men and women affected by obesity.
 Specific to men were increased deaths from prostate and stomach cancers, and specific to women, deaths from uterus, breast and ovarian cancers were noted.

-Stepping back for a broader overview, the same investigators estimated that obese men accounted for 14 percent of all cancer deaths in males and that obese women accounted for 20 percent of all cancer deaths in females.
-Observing that only 6-8 percent of the population is severely obese to this degree, it is clear that obesity is at least related to an increased risk and that it may also be the cause of these cancers.
+Stepping back for a broader overview, the same investigators estimated that men with obesity accounted for 14 percent of all cancer deaths in males and that women with obesity accounted for 20 percent of all cancer deaths in females.
+Observing that only 6-8 percent of the population is severely affected by obesity to this degree, it is clear that obesity is at least related to an increased risk and that it may also be the cause of these cancers.

 Lung Cancer and Obesity